IreneGR92/Group-augmentation-Cpp/README.md

-# Group augmentation Basic
+# Group augmentation

-No reaction norms
+Reaction norm to age in for the rate of dispersal and the level of help.